 Post-Treatment Lyme Disease Syndrome, or chronic Lyme, can last anywhere from six months to ongoing.
 Those suffering the effects of Lyme disease may become temporarily or permanently unable to work, depending on the damage to body.
 Many people improve over time.
 There are also many symptom specific treatments to ease the pain or suffering experienced by the patient.
 Antibiotic treatment when the infection is contracted has a high rate of success.
-Common antibiotics are used to treat the infection that results from the bite, and is prescribed for a couple weeks or until it clears up.
+Common antibiotics are used to treat the infection that results from the bite.
+Antibiotics are prescribed for a couple weeks or until it clears up.

 Treatments for the symptoms of Lyme disease can significantly reduce the effects of the disease on the body.
 For many people, treatment allows them to manage and control symptoms so they are able to lead normal lives.
-It is also believed that over time, patients generally improve, although some cases may remain active and acute for many years.
+It is also believed that over time, patients generally improve.
+Some cases, however, may remain active and acute for many years.

-And here’s where custom awareness ribbons come in!
-You know I have to make my pitch about the benefits of making your own awareness ribbon to support a loved one currently suffering from a serious illness, or for yourself.
+p>And here’s where custom awareness ribbons come in!
+You know about the benefits of making your own awareness ribbon to support a loved one currently suffering from a serious illness, or for yourself.
 There is something both empowering and quietly, but powerfully, supportive about a custom awareness ribbon with your name or message engraved across it.
-It allows those who wear it for themselves to own their health and it can inspire them to raise awareness in their community.
+This allows those who wear it for themselves to own their health and raise awareness in their community.
 Wearing custom awareness ribbons for someone you care about can make them feel supported, and loved, and less alone.
-Awareness pins can be a symbol of power when you feel helpless to change your situation or another’s.
+Awareness pins are a symbol of power when you feel helpless to change your situation or another’s.

 Until next time, everyone!
 Thank you so much for reading and I hope you learned something.